Wilberforce River

 The Wilberforce River is a river in the Southern Alps of New Zealand.
 It is located in western Canterbury and is naturally a tributary of the Rakaia River, but like the Harper River, it has had some of its flow diverted into Lake Coleridge as part of a hydroelectricity project.
 This diversion boosted the output of the Coleridge Power Station and was established in 1977.

-An early proposal for the route of the Midland Line railway from Christchurch to Westland involved extending the Whitecliffs Branch to the West Coast via the Wilberforce River and Browning's Pass.
+An early proposal for the route of the Midland Line railway from Christchurch to Westland involved extending the Whitecliffs Branch to the West Coast via the Wilberforce River and Browning Pass / Nōti Raureka.
 This was one of the proposals rejected in favour of a route via Arthur's Pass.